-The Committee ordered the bill to be reported favorably to the House with an amendment by a vote of 32 yeas to 24 nays.
+The Committee ordered the bill to be reported favorably to the House with an amendment by a vote of 32 yeas to 24 nays; the Committee reported the bill on February 6, 2014.

-• Markup of H.R.
+Markup of H.R.
 3193, the Consumer Financial Protection Safety and Soundness Improvement Act of 2013